pthomas000/Interactive-Data-Vis-Fall2021/2_4_geographic/README.md

 - to reinforce the basic mechanics of how d3 allows you to [select](https://github.com/d3/d3-selection) HTML/SVG elements and map them to data elements.
 - to learn the tools to make your own line chart.
 - to explore GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
-- to understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
+- to understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms latitude and longitude space into pixel space.
 - to grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.

 ## Setup + Serve: